ed-dickinson/jog-log-ii/README.md

+# This is the Jog-Log readme!

+You don't have to read it.

+————————————————————

+This is the stuff the react team included in theirs:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).